 To become one with Tasmania’s winter wilds, all you need is a mountain, a kayak and a plucky disregard for cold weather.

-Anthony O’Hern has called Cradle Mountain's primeval and magnificent landscapes home for more than 20 years.
+Anthony O’Hern has called Cradle Mountain's primeval landscapes home for more than 20 years.

 “It’s the most beautiful place in the world, I reckon,” he says.
 “I’ve been here, I don’t know, hundreds, maybe thousands of times.
 But every time I’m really amazed by the beauty of the place.”